msel-source/mefwriter/README.md

 is not used.
 The offset is generated in new channels in the process_filled_block() subroutine in write_mef_channel.c, which is where a mutex could be added.

-Do not add data to the same channel from multiple simultaneous threads.
+Do not add data to the same channel simultaneously from multiple threads.
+There is no good reason to do that anyway, since data might not be ordered properly.

 When designing RED (range encoded differences) block sizes for channels, our research suggests optimal compression occurs in the 20000 to 30000 samples-per-block range.
 Of course the nature of the data